Employee Stock

 Payout

+When employee owners leave the company, the value of the stock and cash in their ESOP account is distributed (or paid out) to them, typically over time.
 When employees leave the company, they sell their shares back to the company and the workers-owners are paid out.

 Benefits of an ESOP

-Ownership and financial stake in
+Ownership and financial stake in the company’s success

 Potential for long-term wealth-building

-Retirement benefits through share payouts
+Retirement benefits

-Improved employee retention
+Improved employee retention and motivation

-Significant tax benefits for the company
+Significant tax benefits for the company, and the selling owner